Promoting health, independence, and access to resources for our community’s seniors.

-- Advance directives packet, which has a durable power of attorney for healthcare form and a healthcare directive form.
+- Advance Directives Packet: Includes a durable power of attorney for healthcare form and a healthcare directive form.

 - Aquatic Exercise Programs

-- Don't Let Falls Get You Down – Preventing falls is an important part of patient safety and you can play an important role.
+- Don't Let Falls Get You Down: Preventing falls is an important part of patient safety and you can play an important role.
 You can prevent many falls by being aware of the reasons you may fall.
-The Checklist for Preventing Falls is another good resource.

 - Emergency Alert Services